msu-cerl/msu-cerl.github.io/people.md

 #### Maddy Nomer (she/her)
 Maddy is currently a masters student in the MSDS program.
 She earned her bachelor's degree in Psychology with a minor in Social Science Quantitative Data Analysis.
 Throughout her time at MSU, Maddy has worked as an undergraduate learning assistant and a teaching assistant for CMSE 201.
 Prior to joining CERL, Maddy’s research focused on sleep, specifically how melatonin impacted sleep and cognition in healthy young adults.
 In her free time, Maddy enjoys playing with her cat and reading.

+#### Rachel Roca (she/they)
+{% include figure.html image="/assets/img/RachelRoca_headshot.jpg" position="left" width="120px" %}
+[Rachel](https://sites.google.com/msu.edu/rachel-e-roca/home) is a PhD student in CMSE.
+She earned her bachelor's degree in mathematics from Manhattan College in 2021, where she also minored in computer science and Spanish.
+Their research interests are interdisciplinary and span three areas: topological data analysis (the study of the shape of data), computational education, and humanistic mathematics for social good.
+Currently, their interests focus on studying identity and ethics in undergraduate courses.
+Rachel has TAed and developed assignments for CMSE 201, CMSE 381, and CMSE 402, and this past summer, she was an instructor of record for CMSE 201.
+Outside of research, Rachel is involved in various DEI and outreach programs and is the president of the MSU State Swing Society.
+In her free time, Rachel loves to read, go to the beach, travel, and have good food and drink with good people.

 #### Paige Tourangeau (she/her)
 Paige is an undergraduate student studying statistics at Michigan State University.
 Her research interests surround studying various aspects of student experience and perception of their success in the classroom.
 In her free time, she enjoys doing yoga, trying new foods, and watching reality TV.

-#### Sona Chitchyan (she/they)
-{% include figure.html image="/assets/img/Sona_headshot.JPG" position="left" width="120px" %}
-Sona is a PhD student at CMSE working in CERL, focusing on studying the process of teaching computation in the context of astrophysics.
-Currently they are an MSU FAST fellow, working on designing an assignment for CMSE202.
-In their free time they enjoy playing racquetball and watching TV shows.
-Sona is also interested in contributing to open source codes in astrophysics.

 ### External Collaborators